dreamcatcher-tech/network/Inbox/2024-02-08 0919 first deployment.md

 Watching keys is slow.
 Broadcast channel is fast but doubtful reliability.
 Queues are fast and close to the db.
+Watching keys might only be slow due to db RTT
+Writes are $++
 ## Remedies
 All ops that use the db need to be done via a queue to get close to the DB.
 Use atomics with retry to get the lock on the head.